 Our Growing Together gardens are at the heart of how we help people experiencing mental health problems.
 We have four therapeutic gardens in Westcliff, Rochford, Shoeburyness and Thundersley, where we bring people positive change through outdoor gardening activities.
 Therapeutic gardening uses a specially designed garden to meet the psychological, social and physical needs of users.

 I’ve been coming to the gardens since 2013 and I know everyone here – they’re all lovely people, like one big happy family – Fran, Trust Links member

 Members can decide what activities to do in our gardens based on their individual needs and abilities.
 Each garden is different, and you’ll find unique activities and jobs to do at every site.
 You can tend the chickens and mind the shop at Westcliff, play with the guinea pigs at Shoeburyness, take part in pottery workshops in Rochford or join DIY projects at Thundersley.

 We run workshop activities at each site to build confidence and improve mindfulness.
 Members can enjoy music, art, yoga, creative writing, a women’s only group, woodwork, vocational training and access employment support.

-In addition we work with adults with learning disabilities and dementia and run partnership schemes and activities for children, young people, schools and families.
+In addition, we work with adults with learning disabilities and dementia.
+We also sell the produce grown at our site, and run regular community events open to children, young people and families.
 The gardens have been frequent winners in ‘Southend in Bloom’ and ‘Anglia in Bloom’ competitions.